Introduction: VideoDuke, Download Videos for Mac

 Features:

-For times when you just want the audio, Videoduke gives you an option to download audio track for movies as an MP3, perfect for podcasts or music.
+For times when you just want the audio, Videoduke gives you an option to download the audio track for movies as an MP3, perfect for podcasts or music.

 Also Works With Other Video Sites On Social Media